papr8ka/-lwjgl-basics-wiki/Home.md

 ### Installing the API

 The best way to install the API is to use Eclipse and EGit (or another IDE with Git support) to pull the most recent source code.
-Included in the `lib` and `native` folder is a distribution of LWJGL 2.8.5.
+Included in the `lib` and `native` folder is a distribution of LWJGL 2.8.5, as well as an Eclipse project with class path set up for you.
 You can download newer versions of LWJGL from their [downloads page](http://lwjgl.org/download.php).

 You could also grab a stable JAR of the API from the [downloads page](https://github.com/mattdesl/lwjgl-basics/downloads).
 Then, you would set up LWJGL and your natives properly in [Eclipse](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_Eclipse), [NetBeans](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_NetBeans) or [IntelliJ](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_IntelliJ_IDEA), and include lwjgl-basics as a class library. lwjgl-basics also uses PNGDecoder.jar as a dependency, which can be downloaded [here](http://twl.l33tlabs.org/textureloader/).